elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Of the three substring methods (slice / substring / substr) in JavaScript, which one is the most flexible choice?
+### Which one is the most flexible choice of the three substring methods (slice / substring / substr) in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Of the three variants, slice is a little bit more flexible, it allows negative arguments and seems to be shorter to write.
-So, it is enough to remember solely slice of these three methods.
+  <div><strong>Interview Response:</strong> Of the three variants, the slice is slightly more flexible.
+It allows negative arguments and seems to be shorter to write.
+So, it is enough to remember a slice of these three methods solely.
 </div>
   </div>
 </details>